gnonio/gl-compute/README.md

 #### Stage Setup Options

 Stages must be fed to gl-compute in the order of computations, a render stage (if any) provided lastly.
-The computation cycle will pass the results of one stage to the next according to it's name (see bellow) The last computation stage will pass it's results back to the first stage accordingly (Logically, first stage data will be empty in the first pass, no data available from last stage)
+The computation cycle will pass the results of one stage to the next according to it's name (see bellow).
+The last computation stage will pass it's results back to the first stage accordingly.
+(Logically, first stage data will be empty in the first pass, no data available from last stage).

 ```
 	var data = {	dataA: inputA, dataAOut: emptyFloats,